durandaltheta/hermesconcurrencyengine/memory.md

 The default `hce::config` function which is used to initialize the `cache` is this function:
 ```
-extern hce::config::memory::cache::info& hce::config::memory::cache::get_info();
+extern hce::config::memory::cache::info& hce::config::memory::cache::info::get();
 ```

-The user can either modify the `cmake` defines or implement a custom `get_info()`.
+The user can either modify the `cmake` defines or implement a custom `get()`.
+The default implementation provides different caching configurations based on the type of thread that needs the cache.
+For example, the thread running the `hce::scheduler` returned by `hce::scheduler::global()` is expected to have the highest memory reuse burden of any system thread, and is given due consideration.

-Custom implementations of `get_info()` provide the opportunity for fine-grained control of the cache.
+Custom implementations of `info()` provide the opportunity for fine-grained control of the cache.
 For example, if the user determines that a few buckets needs a much higher (or lower) byte limit, they can implement the *exact* bucket limits and block size values in their implementation.

 ## Default Allocator
 The `hce::allocator<T>` is a replacement for `std::allocator<T>` which uses `hce::allocate<T>()`/`hce::deallocate<T>()` instead of directly calling `malloc()`/`free()`.
 This allows the user to easily make use of the framework's allocation caching in their `std::` compliant containers.